Ransomware: Protecting your business against evolving risks

 Follow a cybersecurity framework

 Some helpful guidance has recently been published from respected organizations to help curb the spread of ransomware attacks.
-For example, the National Institute of Standards and Technology (NIST) released a fact sheet and infographic in May and the NIST IR 8374 (Cybersecurity Framework Profile for Ransomware Risk Management) in June with tips and tactics to protect against threats and recover from a potential attack.
+For example, last year the National Institute of Standards and Technology (NIST) released a fact sheet and infographic and the NIST IR 8374 (Cybersecurity Framework Profile for Ransomware Risk Management) with tips and tactics to protect against threats and recover from a potential attack.

 Develop an incident response ransomware playbook